HBO extends Universal deal, keeping films from Netflix

 Netflix spokesman Joris Evers had no comment.

-Before its agreement with Disney in December, Netflix signed deals for new films with smaller studios, including Relativity Media, The Weinstein company and DreamWorks Animation.
+Before its agreement with Disney in December, Netflix signed deals for new films with smaller studios, including Relativity Media, The Weinstein company and DreamWorks Animation DWA.O.

 Netflix, which started its streaming business with mostly older films, has been moving to add more original programming and produces TV shows such as "Lilyhammer," which stars "Sopranos" actor Steven Van Zandt as an American gangster who starts a new life in Norway.
 The company also struck a high-profile deal with actor Kevin Spacey for "House of Cards," which premieres February 1.